 Educational Requirements for Data Entry Clerks

-O*Net reports that 77% of all data entry keyers have a high-school diploma or its equivalent.
+O*Net reported that in 2013, 77% of all data entry keyers had a high-school diploma or its equivalent.
 High school students may consider taking courses in basic computer operations, mathematics and English.
 Once hired, data entry clerks may be trained on specific computer programs and software.